International Adult and Continuing Education Hall of Fame: History

 The history of the International Adult and Continuing Education Hall of Fame officially began in the early 1990s with the desire to honor and document contributions of the past to better build the future.
 Dr. Thurman J. White, a pioneer in the field of continuing education for adult and nontraditional students, contributor to the theoretical base of adult education and initiator of the Oklahoma College of Continuing Education at University of Oklahoma, initiated this idea in cooperation with current leaders and officers of several associations and organizations in the USA (University Continuing Education Association, American Society for Training and Development, AAACE/American Association of Adult and Continuing Education, ECOP/National Association of State Universities and Land Grant Colleges).

 The Hall was incorporated in the state of Oklahoma on September 20, 1995, as a nonprofit corporation.
 The Hall of Fame, in the beginning focused mostly to the USA, more and more inducted members from other countries.
 In 2006 the first induction ceremony took place out of the USA in Bamberg, Germany.

-After several international meetings, in 2016 a subgroup formed in Europe the International Adult and Continuing Education Hall of Fame, European Chapter.
+After several international meetings, in 2016 a subgroup formed in Europe the Adult and Continuing Education Hall of Fame, European Chapter.